 All these terms refer to injuries of the zygoma with, in most cases, involvement of the maxilla or temporal bone.
 The sutures connecting the zygoma to adjacent bones may also be disrupted.
 Whilst it is important to delineate the individual components of a facial injury, in most instances this can only be done accurately by CT scan at a later stage.

-For clinical clarity in the ED, it is therefore suggested that the majority of injuries involving the zygoma and surrounding bones are either referred to as;
+For clinical clarity in the ED, it is suggested that the majority of injuries involving the zygoma and surrounding bones are either referred to as:

-- zygomatic arch fractures i.e. fractures predominantly affecting the zygomatic arch
+- Zygomatic arch fractures, i.e. fractures predominantly affecting the zygomatic arch, or

-These descriptions do not encompass other important midface fractures which may be differentiated clinically in the ED;
+Other important midface fractures which may be differentiated clinically in the ED are:

 - Nasal and nasoethmoidal fractures

 Confusingly, many terms exist for fractures to the zygoma and surrounding bones.
 For clarity the emergency physician (EP) should refer to injuries either to the zygomatic arch or the zygomaticomaxillary complex (ZMC).

 The zygoma forms a large part of the anterolateral wall of the orbit, the lateral margin of the infraorbital rim and the anterior segment of the zygomatic arch.
 It articulates with the superior portion of the maxilla and the frontal, temporal and sphenoid bones.